khalid-hussain/shaheen/chap11.md

 # The Mujahid and the Traitor

-With mixed thoughts Abu Dawood was moving towards that very court where, according to him, the fate of Badr Bin Mughira, and with him the fate of Granada too was going to be decided.
+With mixed thoughts Abu Dawood was moving towards that very court where, according to him, the fate of Badr bin Mughira, and with him the fate of Granada too was going to be decided.

 He would suddenly halt while walking and would continue walking forward without coming to a conclusive decision.
 For the first time in his life he felt that he was loosing self-control.
 A moment ago, he had cleared every hurdle of his path to reach the final peak of his rise.
-Getting Badr Bin Mughira into his net of deception was his life's biggest achievement.
+Getting Badr bin Mughira into his net of deception was his life's biggest achievement.
 Against this he could have asked Ferdinand for the biggest prize possible.
 He had cleared the way to Granada for Ferdinand forces.
 A few days ago when he had